 The texture is also special – the crust gets golden and crisp, while the inside is silky and literally melts in your mouth.
 I don’t know…I guess I’m pretty pleased with how these turned out, ha!

 If you’ve cracked open Eat More Plants Cookbook, you know how much I love chickpea flour.
-It’s high in protein and fibre and really good for your gut microbiome…it also makes an excellent and absorbent base for these fritters.
+It’s high in protein and fibre: a half cup of chickpea flour contains 10g of protein and 10g of fibre.
 Many gluten free flours are little more than starch, which spikes your blood sugar and isn’t such a hot pick for an anti-inflammatory diet.
+It’s also really good for your gut health and your microbiome…chickpeas contain both insoluble and soluble fibres for better digestion.
+It also makes an excellent and absorbent base for these fritters.

 I love eating these fritters as a snack or side dish with a nice tomato soup.
 They could also make a great brunch, as the base for a benedict or alongside a scramble.
 I totally recommend doubling the recipe!